Learn more about the latest news and accomplishments from UPMC Hillman Cancer Center at the links below.

 Research led by Dario Vignali and published in Nature Immunology found a protein that plays an important role in long-term immune response against tumors.

-Hillman researcher Bennett Van Houten, PhD has been featured on the NIEHS Stories of Success Website.
+UPMC Hillman researcher Bennett Van Houten, PhD, has been featured on the NIEHS Stories of Success Website.

 A less intense treatment for human papillomavirus positive (HPV+) throat cancer could provide as much benefit as standard higher-dose radiation and chemotherapy while preserving a patient’s throat function, and with potentially less toxicities, according to researchers at UPMC Hillman Cancer Center and Yale Cancer Center.